SekiroSake/angular2Prac/README.md

 Practise ng2 with tutorials

 ## How to Run
+* Update environment of nodejs and npm
+* for first init, npm install
-Go to project direct and - > npm start   , project will be loaded in watch mode
+* npm start   , project will be loaded in watch mode

 # All in one CheatSheet
 ### Creating Components